Pulmonary Disease and Critical Care Medicine Fellowship Leadership

 Tracie Ammerman

-Tracie Ammerman, B.S.
-Empire State University
+Tracie Ammerman, MHA, University of Phoenix

 My career has been in the field of Human Services, specifically working with individuals with intellectual disabilities, elderly and traumatic brain injuries.
 After 25+ years I felt it was time for a change for my wellbeing and my family supported me in that.
 The last 2-3 years of my parents’ life (they passed in 2020), I spent a lot of time in Guthrie Corning as well as Guthrie Sayre because of their declining health.
 Every Guthrie employee I ever encountered was very caring, professional and worked as a team to provide my parents with the best care possible.
 I always thought to myself, “what a great group of people.
 I would love to work there.”
 When I made the decision to make a career change, I looked to Guthrie and was so excited when I was hired as the Program Coordinator for the GI and PCCM Fellowships.
 One of the best life choices I have made.